-A. Qualifications of an LMFT-Approved Supervisor and a LMFT-Registered Supervisor Candidate other disciplines and/or registered supervisor candidates at the same time.
+A. Qualifications of an LMFT-Approved Supervisor and a LMFT-Registered Supervisor Candidate

 1. Supervision not provided by an LMFT-approved supervisor or an LMFT-registered supervisor candidate as determined by the advisory committee will not be counted toward licensure.